 hair growth comes back.
 They also have some undesirable side effects, like nausea

-Loving the hair we have — the Women's Health Network approach
+Can you love the hair you have?
+The Women's Health Network approach

-How much hair we choose to keep (and where we decide to keep it) are deeply personal
+How much hair you choose to keep and where you keep it are personal decisions.
+Many

-hair growth can be very liberating, or if you feel more confident without it, that
+accept your natural hair growth or if you feel more confident without it, making

-But if you have experienced a rapid amount of sudden hair growth (and especially
+If you have a rapid amount of sudden hair growth, especially alongside other health

-chemical imbalance.
-View this as an opportunity to improve your total health —
+and chemical imbalance.
+It’s another opportunity to improve your total health —

 Related to this article: